 The “Principle of Subsidiarity” has often been used to guide the decisions about allocation of power.
 This principle has recently received attention owing to its inclusion in European Union treaties.
 It holds that authority should rest with the member units unless allocating them to a central unit would ensure higher comparative efficiency or effectiveness in achieving certain goals.
 This principle can be specified in several ways, for instance concerning which units are included, which goals are to be achieved, and who has the authority to apply it.
 The principle has multiple pedigrees, and came to recent political prominence largely through its role in quelling fears of centralization in Europe—a contested role which the principle has not quite filled (Fleiner and Schmitt 1996, Burgess and Gagnon 1993, Føllesdal 1998).

 Regarding distributive justice, federal political orders must manage tensions between ensuring member unit autonomy and securing the requisite redistribution within and among the member units.
 Indeed, the Federalists regarded federal arrangements as an important safeguard against “the equal division of property” (Federalist 10).
 The political scientists Linz and Stepan may be seen as finding support for the Federalists’ hypothesis: Compared to unitary states in the OECD, the ‘coming together’ federations tend to have higher child poverty rate in solo mother households and a higher percentage of population over-sixty living in poverty.
 Linz and Stepan explain this inequality as stemming from the ‘demos constraining’ arrangements of these federations, seeking to protect individuals and member units from central authorities, combined with a weak party system.
 By comparison, the Constitution of Germany (not a ‘coming together’ federation) explicitly requires equalization of living conditions among the member units (Art.
-72.2) Normative arguments may also support some distributive significance of federal arrangements, for instance owing to legitimate trade-offs between member unit autonomy and redistributive claims among member units (Føllesdal 2001).
+72.2).
+Presbey argues that ethnic federalism further exacerbates unfair distribution of resources among individuals of different ethnic groups in Africa (Presbey 2003).
+Normative arguments may also support some distributive significance of federal arrangements, for instance owing to trade-offs between member unit autonomy and redistributive claims among member units (Føllesdal 2001), or the relevance of a shared ‘identity‘ (Grégoire and Jewkes 2015, de Schutter 2011).
 A central normative issue is to what extent a shared culture and bonds among citizens within a historically sovereign state reduce the claims on redistribution among the member units.

-Federalism raises several challenges to democratic theory, especially as developed for unitary states.
-Federal arrangements are often more complex, thereby challenging standards of transparency and accountability.
+Federalism may increase citizens’ control over matters important to them but also raises several challenges to democratic theory, especially as developed for unitary states.
+Federal arrangements are often more complex, thereby challenging standards of transparency, accountability and public deliberation (Habermas 2001).
 The restricted political agendas of each center of authority also require defense (Dahl 1983; Braybrooke 1983).
-One of several particular issues concern the standing of member units (for further issues, cf., Norman 2006, 144–150).
+One of several sets of issues concern the standing of member units.
+Challenging puzzles concern federal orders where some or all units are not internally democratic (for further issues, cf., Norman 2006, 144–150).